-where $V$ is the volume.
-As the discretization of equation~\eqref{eq:mass_integral} is delicate (see next section), we presently assume a specified Gauss-Legendre quadrature rule ($\omega_q, \gv{\xi}_q$) on the reference element.
-Here, $\omega_q$ and $\gv{\xi}_q$ are the weight and point for the $q$-th quadrature, respectively, ensuring mass conservation is satisfied at each point:
+where $V$ denotes the volume.
+Given the delicate nature of numerically discretizing Equation~\eqref{eq:mass_integral}, we assume a specified Gauss quadrature rule ($\omega_q, \gv{\xi}_q$) on the reference element.
+Here, $\omega_q$ and $\gv{\xi}_q$ represent the weight and local coordinate of the $q$-th quadrature point, respectively, ensuring that mass conservation is satisfied locally at each individual point:

-where $\det J$ is the Jacobian determinant, $(\cdot)^n$ denotes the value at $t^n$, and $\rho_0$ is the initial density.
-A more compact form is given by:
+where $\det J$ is the Jacobian determinant, the superscript $n$ denotes the value at time $t^n$, and $\rho_0$ is the initial density.
+A more compact formulation is given by: